wlangera/gcube-bcubed-hack/paper.md

 library(ggplot2) # visualisation with ggplot
 ```

-We create a random polygon as input.
+We create an arbitrary polygon as input.

 ``` r
 # Create a polygon to simulate occurrences